System Security Plan

 - Remote work policy

-- Acceptable use plans lay out rules and regulations for employees’ use of company assets
+- Acceptable use plans that lay out rules and regulations for employees’ use of company assets

-- Policies related to email security, such as rules that prevent phishing attacks
+- Policies related to email security, such as rules that discourage phishing attacks

 - Data protection and privacy plans that establish rules for how data can be collected, stored, and used